Thursday, November 25, 2010

 Of balance.

-You taught me those things.
+You taught me that.

 It is an amazing feeling - One we train our human bodies